ZhukMax/feap/readme.md

 `npm i --save feap`

 ## Use
-After install feap, react, react-dom, redux and webpack, you must create local project with feap using:
+After installing feap you must create local project with feap using:
 ```javascript
 /* src/index.js */
 import React from 'react'